back-jond1992/Coding-basics./BasicJavaScript.md

 -Bracket notations can also be used to access a property which is stored as the value of a variable.

 -After you've created a JavaScript object, you can update its properties at any time just like you would update any other variable.
 You can use either dot or bracket notation to update.

+-You can also add new properties to existing objects with either dot or bracket notations.

+-You can also remove properties using 'delete'.

+-Sometimes it is useful to check if the property of a given object exists or not.
+We can use the '.hasOwnProperty(propname)' method of objects to determine if that object has the given property name. '.hasOwnProperty()' returns true or false if the property is found or not.